 Wranglers will need to rise early, to gather the horses from pasture to be used for that day's activities.
 Wranglers are responsible for leading all horse activities (e.g. tack and care, arena work, short trail rides, and all-day trail rides).
 As always, with horses, safety is the number one priority.
 Applicants must have a desire to work with kids ages 7 - 17, and be aware of the challenges that accompany working with kids and horses.
-Applicants should be comfortable in a supervisory role in an equestrian environment, as our Wranglers are in charge of everything related to the horse program, including being aware of horse health and care.
+Applicants should be comfortable in a supervisory role in an equestrian environment, as our Wranglers are in charge of everything related to the horse program, including being aware of horse health and care and pre-season conditioning and evaluation of each horse.
 CHA or similar certification desired.

 Minimum Age: Wrangler: 21 years of age, preferably a college junior